wenwenmin/STMVGAE/README.md

 -  Stereo-seq mouse olfactory bulb dataset: https://github.com/JinmiaoChenLab/SEDR_analyses;
 -  The ISH images of the adult human brain in gene denosing task are available at the Allen Human Brain Atlas: https://human.brain-map.org/.

-## Getting started
-We provide slices of the DLPFC dataset.
-We have encapsulated the STMVGAE training process into the run.ipynb file.
-You only need to enter the correct file path to run it.
-- See `run.ipynb`

 ## Contact details
 If you have any questions, please contact：83024551@qq.com.